cella/cellaio/_pages/about.md

 In a past life, I played in a few punk bands, acted in a short film, and currently am working on a zine of my [photography](https://www.instagram.com/cellamonet/).

-I live, work, and play in sunny Philadelphia with my pup, Kuma.
+I live, work, and play in Los Angeles with my pup, Kuma.